HomeWHICHWhich Is Hotter Ghost Pepper Or Carolina Reaper

 We love the sweet, floral-fruity flavor of all the ghost pepper varieties we grow.
 The heat is a bit more tolerable (but still incredibly hot), so we find it is a slightly more ‘usable’ pepper in the kitchen.
 Still, it demands the use of proper nitrile gloves when slicing!

-Refer to more articles: Which Of The Following Are Shrink Reduction Resources
+Refer to more articles: Which Side Of The Road Do You Run On

 If you have ever tried a slice of raw Carolina Reaper, you may have briefly tasted the sweet flavor before the scorching heat came through.
 This is no pepper to mess with – it’s brutal!
 Most of the hot sauces we have that are made with Carolina Reaper peppers are a bit too spicy for us to enjoy on a regular basis.